arihantchoudhary/arihantchoudhary/README.md

 # Hi, I'm Arihant.
 I learn, fail, debug and build fast.
-I try to be consistent and deliver measurable results (still pending for a lot o fmy projects)
+I try to be consistent and deliver measurable results (still pending for a lot of my projects)

 Brewing LLMs.
 Currently building:
 1. Personal Edcuator for Intel